Impacts of Salary on Overdraft Usage: Insights from the Economic Wellbeing Explorer

 Impacts across Salary Bands

-Lower earners are less likely than higher earners to have overdrawn accounts, with account holders on salaries under £25,000 being approximately 1-2% lower than those with £40,000+ salaries.
-They are however far more likely to be living beyond their means, with there being an approximate 13% difference between the salary bands.
+Lower earners are less likely than higher earners to have overdrawn accounts, with account holders on salaries under £25,000 being approximately 1-2% percentage points lower than those with £40,000+ salaries.
+They are however far more likely to be living beyond their means, with there being an approximate 13% percentage point difference between the salary bands.
 Higher earners are more likely to use overdrafts, but much less likely to have monthly spending exceed 120% of income.

 High rates of living beyond means is likely more closely tied to income adequacy: for lower earners, essentials such as rent, food, energy, transport and debt repayments can push spending far above income.
 High overdrawn accounts, by contrast, are more likely to know they can afford the overdraft fees and may reflect short-term liquidity management, payment timing, ease of access to overdraft products, or even financial structures.